-In any event, the upshot is that it is likely that some unwary potential petitioners are going to be thwarted by the issue exhaustion doctrine, and the litigated cases are probably the tip of the iceberg.
-As Markoff speculates, "the most important direct effect of issue exhaustion is not in those few dozen cases that are actually adjudicated and barred by the doctrine; it is in the hundreds of cases that are likely never filed because the parties know that they would be barred by the doctrine because they were unable to file comments earlier in the rulemaking process."

-Obviously there are even stronger fairness concerns in applying the doctrine to a court challenger that did not know about the rulemaking until it was over or didn't even exist at the time.
+exhaustion is not in those few dozen cases that are actually adjudicated and barred by the doctrine; it is in the hundreds of cases that are likely never filed because the parties know that they would be barred by the doctrine because they were unable to file comments earlier in the rulemaking process."206 And this doesn't even count the situation where the court challenger did not know about the rulemaking until it was over or didn't even exist at the time.
 Perhaps a looser application of the doctrine when a rule is challenged in the enforcement context, as the Koretoff court suggested, would help here.
-I could not, however, find any reported enforcement cases where the issue exhaustion issue had been raised.
-Indeed, Professor Levin noted that he had seen only two opinions in which issue exhaustion has been discussed in a rulemaking case that did not arise on direct review: Murphy Exploration, discussed above in connection with Koretoff, and Dobbs v.
-Train, But as he pointed out: